-It's easy to wax lyrical about Jamaica, the famous island in the north Caribbean.
-From the glorious glow of its sunsets, to the unique and engaging ways of its people, its alluring white sandy beaches, lush green mountains and sparkling waterfalls - these stunning features can inspire the poet in anyone.
+It's easy to wax lyrical about Jamaica.
+From the glorious glow of its sunsets, to the unique and engaging ways of its people, its alluring white sandy beaches, lush green mountains and sparkling waterfalls.
 The beauty of this island paradise has drawn visitors for centuries.

-Historically, it was the wealthy few who were privileged to enjoy the unspoilt tropical delights of Jamaica, but today the northern and western coastlines of the island are stacked with tourist resorts and 'all-inclusive' hotels.
-Natural attractions have been commercialised to cope with the crowds, but somehow this commercialisation has not spoiled Jamaica.
+Historically, only the wealthy could enjoy the unspoiled tropical delights of the island.
+Today, the northern and western coastlines of the island are stacked with tourist resorts and 'all-inclusive' hotels.
+Natural attractions have been commercialised to cope with the crowds, but somehow this has not spoiled Jamaica.
 It still presents a magnificent kaleidoscope of colour and beauty that makes holidaymakers sad to leave, and vow to return.

 The name Jamaica originates from the pre-colonial native inhabitants of the area, the Arawak Indians, to whom Xaymacameant 'land of wood and water'.
-There is little left of the Indian culture: after being discovered by Columbus in 1494, Jamaica was ruled by the Spanish for 150 years and then by the British for the next 300 years.
-Independence came in 1962 to the Jamaican people, who are now a warm blend of different cultures and nationalities, though significantly African-based due to the number of imported slaves who endeavoured to keep their home traditions alive while being forced to work on the plantations.
+There is little left of the Indian culture after years of Spanish and British rule.
+Independence came in 1962 to the Jamaican people, who are now a warm blend of different cultures and nationalities.

 Travel Guide powered by Word Travels, copyright © 2019 Globe Media Ltd. By its very nature information in this travel guide is subject to change at short notice and travellers are urged to verify information on which they're relying with the relevant authorities.
 Neither Globe Media Ltd nor Village Travel Cheam can accept any responsibility for any loss or inconvenience to any person as a result of information contained above.